-10 Deck Skirting Ideas That Elevate the Outdoor Space
+10 Deck Skirting Ideas That Dress Up an Outdoor Space

 Deck skirting allows you to conceal the area beneath your deck while also enhancing its visual appeal.

 There are many reasons to add skirting around your deck.
 It can help keep beams and other structural elements beneath the deck hidden, provide an out-of-sight place for storing tools and other essentials, and give your outdoor space a more put-together and cohesive look.

 Whether you’re building a new deck or wanting to upgrade your existing deck, it can be difficult to decide what designs and materials are right for your home.
 Below, you can find several deck skirting ideas for the inspiration needed to plan your next deck project.

 1. Wooden Slats

 Whether you’re in search of vertical or horizontal deck skirting ideas, wooden boards are a relatively simple and attractive option that complement most deck styles.
 Vertical boards can give the illusion of additional height, making shorter decks look a bit taller, while horizontal boards work well with both modern and traditional aesthetics.
 Above, homeowners opted to make their own skirting out of plywood strips that they painted to match the deck.
 (If you’re less than comfortable with your carpentry skills, consider attaching slatted decorative screen, like the Barrette Outdoor Living screen, and to your deck posts and floor.)

 If you’re DIY-ing your own slat skirting, you can customize the spacing between boards based on how much of the under-deck area you wish to conceal; placing the boards directly next to each other lends to a solid-wood look with no gaps to see beneath the desk, while an inch or so of spacing allows some light to filter into the under-deck space.
 Depending on the size of your deck and the type of wood you use, being able to control the spacing of the slats makes this a potentially inexpensive deck skirting idea.